-Nearly every Orlando family law case must go to mediation before the parties are allowed to request that the Judge decide the issues in their case.
+Most family law cases in Orange County and Orlando must go to mediation before the parties are allowed to request that the Judge decide the issues in their case.
 Mediation is an important part of the process in family law cases, as it allows the parties control over the outcome of their case.
 If a mediation agreement is reached, it is because both parties found it acceptable.
-The issues that need to be resolved in family law cases are highly personal, and it can be uncomfortable to have a Judge dictate a resolution regarding the most intimate parts of people’s lives.
-Mediation is also beneficial to the parties because settlements in mediation save the parties the expense and stress of a trial.
-The experienced Orlando family law attorneys at DeWitt Law Firm settles a large majority of its family law cases in mediation, and would be honored to represent you in your mediation.
+The issues that need to be resolved in family law cases are highly personal, and it can be uncomfortable to have a Judge dictate a resolution regarding the most intimate parts of your life.